SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.de.md

 Each cycle starts by creating a set of unit tests that the feature should eventually pass (they should fail their first time executed).

-After this, development takes place in order to make the tests pass.
+After this, development takes place to make the tests pass.
 The tests are executed again, starting another cycle and this process continues until all tests are passing.